freshjuice-dev/freshjuice.dev/src/content/docs/pricing-card/index.md

 - **CTA Link**: The link for the call-to-action button.
 Includes additional settings such as:
   - **Link to**: (internal, external, email address etc.).
   - **URL**: The URL of the page you want to link to.
-  - **Open in New Tab**: (Toggle Option) Whether the link should open in a new tab.
+  - **Open link in new window**: (Toggle Option) Whether the link should open in a new tab.
   - **Link Type**: At the moment only option is No Follow, which by default is deactivated.
 - **Features Title**: The title of the features section.
-- **Features List Items**: A list of features.
-For every features item, you can edit the text of the item in Features List Item.
+- **Features List**: A list of features.
+For each item in features list, you can edit the text of the item.

 ### Screenshot